 Important: For the most up-to-date information, refer to the official George Mason Course Catalog

 Introduces students to the role of the special educator in academic and non-academic environments with students across disability areas.
 Facilitates observation and understanding of the professional work of special educators in K-12 schools, specifically in instruction, behavior management, and data collection.
 Provides exposure to special education at the transition and community-based levels as well as at the policy and leadership levels.
 Initiates critical reflection focused on examining special education theory and research in application through practice in school and community-based settings.
 Includes a 2-hour weekly seminar and a total of 20 field experience hours.
-Offered by Graduate School of Education.
+Offered by School of Education.
 Limited to three attempts.

 This course is not offered this semester.